port-labs/port-docs/docs/build-your-software-catalog/set-catalog-rbac/set-catalog-rbac.md

 ## Set *granular* access controls to catalog data

-It is also possible to assign more granular permissions controls on **entities**:
+It is possible to assign more granular permissions controls on **entities**:

 <Tabs groupId="permission" defaultValue="updateProp">